BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-b1.md

       have your power and backup your phone, tablet or other gadgets with this solar-powered battery bank.
 With this PowerBank, you never have to worry about running out of battery power for your devices again.
-This PowerBank comes in six colorus and charges in seconds.
+This PowerBank comes in six colours and charges in seconds.
 Comes with a unique LED flashlight.
     actions: []
     backgroundImage: null